IS2AI/Chest-X-ray-module/README.md

 # inference

-The evaluation Jupyter notebooks of the model on the test and validation data will be published soon.
+The evaluation Jupyter notebooks of the model on the test and validation are [here](inference).

 The AUC score of the model on the test data is provided below.